psquickitjayant/log4net-loggly/README.md

 log4net-loggly
 ==============

 Custom log4net appenders for importing logging events to loggly.
+It’s asynchronous and will send logs in the background without blocking your application.
 Check out Loggly's [.Net logging documentation](https://www.loggly.com/docs/net-logs/) to learn more.

 Download log4net-loggly package from NuGet.
 Use the following command.